NativeScript/docs/content/tutorials/build-a-master-detail-app-with-angular.md

 </ListView>
 ```

 `ListView` uses the `items` property as its data source.
-In the snippet above, we bind the `items` property to the `flicks` property which contains an array of flicks.
+In the snippet above, we bind the `items` property our service which contains an array of flicks.
 If you run the app now, you should see a list of flick titles.

 ### Create flick cards